Support for young people dealing with grief and bereavement

 • Counselling from Grief Encounter – short or long-term counselling is available online or face-to-face in North London and some schools.

-• Refugee Council offers free one-to-one counselling for refugees and asylum seekers in the Uk who are coping with grief, loss and trauma.
+• Refugee Council offers free one-to-one counselling for refugees and asylum seekers in the UK who are coping with grief, loss and trauma.